littlepasluv/property-sales-intelligence-mini/README.md

 ## 🧭 License

+This repository serves as a reusable backend foundation for data-driven sales intelligence products.

 This project is currently shared for learning and demonstration purposes.
 A formal license can be added in future iterations.